 Remedial Works and New Developments, Residential and Commercial Buildings

 With the combination of Professional Planning Guidance (Propg) and British Standards for Acoustic Design such as BS8233 we’re able to apply our acoustic consulting experience to your project with the highest levels of regulatory & planning compliance, whilst applying current best practices to your project.
 Airborne sound insulation, ground source vibration isolation or application of a specific solution such as resilient bars are all solutions we can advise on with a thorough understanding of your noise, sound and acoustic design requirements.

 Conference room acoustics whether large space acoustics or small room acoustics are also undertaken from measuring room acoustics, to room acoustics simulation and analysis for best room acoustics results, we can help you improve the acoustics in your buildings and spaces.

 Room acoustics describes the way sound behaves inside a room based on sound sources also within the room.
 The way sound propagates, bounces off walls and is absorbed and scattered by different materials all have to be considered.

 The parameter most commonly used in room acoustics is reverberation time which describes the rate at which sound energy decays inside a room.
 The reverberation time can be designed through careful placement and area coverage of acoustically absorptive materials.
 Whilst usually determined through spreadsheet calculations, more complex room geometry and materials can be considered through computational acoustic modelling.
-See this page for more.

-We have an extensive knowledge of acoustically absorptive materials and proprietary products available on the market so can work with clients and other designers to achieve design targets without compromising the aesthetic of a space.
+We have an extensive knowledge of acoustically absorptive materials and proprietary products available on the market so can work with clients and other designers to achieve acoustic design targets without compromising the aesthetic of a space.